College of Integrative Sciences

 IDEA350 Computational Media: Videogame Development

-This course examines the interplay of art and science in the development of contemporary video games using "game tool" applications to achieve a variety of purposes.
-It combines a detailed understanding of computational media, including legal and commercial aspects, with hands-on experience in the creative process.
+This course examines the interplay of art and science in the development of contemporary videogames using the Unity development platform and commercial artistic game tools.
+Students develop a comprehensive understanding of computational media, including legal and commercial aspects, combined with hands-on experience in a creative process that integrates design, art, and coding.
 There will be discussions with invited industry leaders in various subject areas.
-Students will have the opportunity to work as part of development teams and create working prototypes to understand the challenges and rewards of producing video games in a professional context.
-All students are expected to participate in an intensive Unity Hackathon session that runs the third weekend of each Spring term starting Friday at 1800 and ending Sunday at 1800.
+Students will have the opportunity to work as part of development teams and create working prototypes to better understand the challenges and rewards of producing graphic interactive software within a professional context.

 Offering: Host